Amirtio/YOLO-Farm-Vision/README.md

 -   `line_x` / `line_top_y` / `line_bottom_y`: Coordinates for detection lines/zones.
 -   `pixels_per_cm`: A calibration factor to estimate real-world distance.
 This needs to be adjusted based on camera perspective and distance.

+## 👥 Team & Contributors

+This project was proudly developed by:

+- **zahra seraji** - *Initial Concept, Model Training & Core Logic* - [@zahraseraji2o](https://github.com/zahraseraji2o)

+We collaborated on all aspects of the project, from brainstorming to final implementation.

+---

 ---

 This project is for demonstration purposes and can be extended for various real-world applications in livestock monitoring and management.